-9 Storage and Distribution
+10 Storage and Distribution

-1 What is meant by 'APIs and intermediates can be transferred under quarantine to another unit under the company's control when...' and is this applicable to contract manufacturers?

-[ICH Q7, 10.20] states 'APIs and intermediates should only be released for distribution to third parties after they have been released by the quality unit(s).
+1 What is meant by 'APIs and intermediates can be transferred under quarantine to another unit under the company's control when' and is this applicable to contract manufacturers?
+ICH [ICH Q7, 10.20] states 'APIs and intermediates should only be released for distribution to third parties after they have been released by the quality unit(s).
 APIs and intermediates can be transferred under quarantine to another unit under the company's control when authorized by the quality unit(s) and if appropriate controls and documentation are in place'.
 The second sentence in [ICH Q7, 10.20] describes transport situations that are not considered distribution.
 It provides for physical movement (transfer but not release) of quarantined material to another unit.
 This unit can be on the same site, different site (within the same company), or a contract manufacturer (see final paragraph below).
 The goal of transfer under quarantine is to allow transportation and testing in parallel.
 Material that is transferred under quarantine is not to be used for further processing until all testing and quality review is complete and the material is released by the quality unit as defined in [ICH Q7, 2.22].

-This provision for transfer under quarantine is included in ICH Q7 for situations where a company is shipping APIs or intermediates from one unit to another and has both the need to expedite the shipping and the material management system in place to prevent use of the material before full release.
+This provision for transfer under quarantine is included in ICH Q7 for situations where a company is shipping APIs or intermediates from one unit to another and has both the need to expedite the shipping and the material management system in place where a company is snipping APIs or intermediates from one unit to another and has both the need to expedite the shipping and the material management system in place to prevent use of the material before full release.
 Examples of circumstances where transfer under quarantine may be needed include extraordinary supply chain requirement(s) (e.g., short shelf-life), and materials with a lengthy timeframe for required test(s) (e.g., some microbiological tests, etc.).